I don’t have a retirement plan, and I don’t care

 The concept of working past the point of financial necessity may seem foreign to some, but it’s already a proven trend amongst today’s retirees, who are increasingly keeping one foot in the job market after the age of 65.
 Roughly 20% of Americans over the age of 65 are either working or looking for work, according to a study by United Income, more than double the proportion recorded in 1985, and not because they need the money.

-According to freelance marketplace Upwork’s annual Freelancing in American study, the older you are the more likely you are to be working out of personal choice rather than financial necessity.
+According to freelance marketplace Upwork’s annual Freelancing in America study, the older you are the more likely you are to be working out of personal choice rather than financial necessity.

 “For all those who are aged 55 and up, 62% do it more by choice than necessity; for those who are age 65 plus, 73% do it by choice,” says Shoshana Deutschkron, vice president of communications at Upwork.
 Deutschkron adds that of the 57 million Americans who freelanced in the past year, roughly 20% are over the age of 65.
 “A big part of work is self-actualization and fulfillment.
 It gives you purpose, and I think a lot of people still want that later in their life,” she says.